debanshup/age-calculator/README.md

 ## Features

-- **Real-Time Age Calculation:** The application continuously updates the age every 100 milliseconds once the user enters their date of birth.
+- **Real-Time Age Calculation:** The application continuously updates the age every 1 ms once the user enters their date of birth.
 - **Responsive Design:** The interface is designed using Bootstrap, ensuring a responsive and user-friendly experience across different devices.
 - **Error Handling:** The application prompts the user to enter their date of birth if they attempt to calculate without input.